ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 Remember, from our lectures that the maxmimum amount of variation of a PRS can be expected to explain is equal to the heritability of a trait i.e. if 80% of the variation in height is due to genetic factos, then a predictive tool built solely from genetic factors (PRS) cannot exceed 80% of variation explained.
 For the simulated disease phenotype, the heritability has also been set to 80%.

-SO how do we measure the success of a PRS?
+So how do we measure the success of a PRS?
 One metric is called R^2 (coefficient of determination) which ranges between 0 and 1, and can be interpreted as the amount of variation being explained by the model.
 For binary traits, we use a modified R^2 called Nagelkerke’s R^2.

 To calculate the R^2 we must first try to predict the phenotype using the PRS as the predictor.